CopilotC-Nvim/CopilotChat.nvim/README.md

   separator = '───', -- Separator to use in chat

   -- default providers
+  -- see config/providers.lua for implementation
   providers = {
     copilot = {
-      -- see config.lua for implementation
     },
     github_models = {
-      -- see config.lua for implementation
     },
     copilot_embeddings = {
-      -- see config.lua for implementation
     },
   }

   -- default contexts
+  -- see config/contexts.lua for implementation
   contexts = {
     buffer = {
-      -- see config.lua for implementation
     },
     buffers = {
-      -- see config.lua for implementation
     },
     file = {
-      -- see config.lua for implementation
     },
     files = {
-      -- see config.lua for implementation
     },
     git = {
-      -- see config.lua for implementation
     },
     url = {
-      -- see config.lua for implementation
     },
     register = {
-      -- see config.lua for implementation
     },
     quickfix = {
-      -- see config.lua for implementation
     },
   },

   -- default prompts
+  -- see config/prompts.lua for implementation
   prompts = {
     Explain = {
       prompt = '> /COPILOT_EXPLAIN\n\nWrite an explanation for the selected code as paragraphs of text.',